Transportation

 Ports

-Three deep-water ports within a 4-hour drive offer flexibility and ease of access to global markets.
+Three deep-water ports within 300 miles offer flexibility and ease of access to global markets.

 • Port of Morehead City: One of the deepest water ports on the Eastern Seaboard is just three hours away by highway or Norfolk Southern Class I rail.
 A national leader in import and export, Port of Morehead City offers rapid bulk and break-bulk service in a location only four miles from the Atlantic.